RedDiffuser: Auditing Multimodal Safety Failures in Vision-Language Models via Reinforced Diffusion: Experiments

-\textbf{Original Attack Set} Table \ref{tab:original} presents the black-box attack results on the original attack set against LLaVA, evaluated using both the Detoxify classifier and the Perspective API.
-The percentages represent the rate of specific toxic attributes in the generated outputs, with `Any*' indicating whether a continuation exhibits at least one of the six toxic attributes.
-We begin by examining the \textbf{Text-Only Attack}, where only the toxic text prefix is provided without any visual input.
-Surprisingly, LLaVA still produces toxic continuations at a non-trivial rate, achieving an `Any*' rate of 58.01\% under Detoxify and 53.03\% under Perspective API.
-This indicates that current alignment mechanisms in VLMs remain insufficient for preventing harmful completions even in unimodal settings, exposing a fundamental vulnerability in their default safety alignment.
-When introducing visual input, the \textbf{Single-Prompt Attack} slightly alters the toxicity pattern but does not significantly improve attack effectiveness, serving as a weak multimodal baseline.
-In contrast, the \textbf{Greedy-Prompt Attack} significantly amplifies toxicity.
-For instance, using the Detoxify classifier, the `Any*' rate increases from 55.72\% (Single-Prompt) to 64.12\%, illustrating the benefit of greedy prompt search in finding high-risk image prompts.
-The full \textbf{RedDiffuser} framework further enhances attack strength.
-RedDiff w/ alignment (M) achieves the highest `Any*' rate of 68.70\% on Detoxify, indicating that reinforced fine-tuning of the diffusion model allows for stronger and more consistent toxic triggers.
-Notably, RedDiffuser also demonstrates strong cross-classifier transferability: RedDiff w/ alignment (H) achieves the highest `Any*' rate of 62.12\% under the Perspective API, despite being trained only with Detoxify.
-The consistent gains across Detoxify and Perspective API indicate that RedDiffuser’s induced toxic behaviors are not tied to a specific classifier, but instead exploit broader alignment vulnerabilities in VLMs.
+\textbf{Primary Evaluation Subset.} Table \ref{tab:original} reports the auditing results on the primary evaluation subset using LLaVA, measured by both Detoxify and the Perspective API.
+The percentages represent the rate of specific toxic attributes in model outputs, with `Any*' indicating whether a response exhibits at least one of the six toxic attributes.
+We begin with the \textbf{Text-Only Baseline}, where only the textual context is provided without any visual input.
+Even in this unimodal setting, LLaVA exhibits non-trivial unsafe behavior, with an `Any*' rate of 58.01\% under Detoxify and 53.03\% under the Perspective API.
+This suggests that current alignment mechanisms remain insufficient to fully suppress harmful generations under risky textual context alone.
+Adding visual input through the \textbf{Single-Prompt Baseline} changes the toxicity profile but yields only limited additional degradation, making it a relatively weak multimodal reference.
+In contrast, the \textbf{Greedy-Prompt Baseline} produces a clearer increase in unsafe behavior.
+Under Detoxify, for example, the `Any*' rate rises from 55.72\% to 64.12\%, indicating that greedy prompt search is more effective at identifying high-risk visual contexts.
+The full \textbf{RedDiffuser} framework further strengthens this effect.
+RedDiff w/ alignment (M) achieves the highest `Any*' rate of 68.70\% under Detoxify, showing that reinforcement-based optimization can more effectively expose context-conditioned safety failures.
+Under the Perspective API, RedDiff w/ alignment (H) reaches the highest `Any*' rate of 62.12\%, despite being optimized using Detoxify alone.
+The consistent improvements across both classifiers suggest that the observed failures are not tied to a single toxicity metric, but reflect broader weaknesses in current VLM safety alignment.